Tips To Stay Safe during PRIDE

 • Ask what support the survivor needs and provide it if you can.

-• If the violence is being perpetrated by the police you can record, observe, and verbally intervene, but physically intervening is illegal.
-Get the names, badge and car numbers of officers involved.
+• If the violence is being perpetrated by the police, you can record, observe, and verbally intervene, but physically intervening is illegal.
+Get the names, badges and car numbers of the officers involved.

-As always, AVP is here for you whether you’re a bystander or survivor: Save our hotline number (212-714-1141) into your phone and call us for safety planning help or support.
+As always, AVP is here for you whether you’re a witness or a survivor: Save our hotline number (212-714-1141) into your phone and call us for safety planning help or support.
+Remember, you can text, too.